 The project team applied to the Economic Development Administration for a grant under the Second Supplemental Appropriations Disaster Relief Opportunity EDA 01092009 and received a grant to pursue the project further (EDA Grant#G00004824).

 - Effectively identify issues related to data storage, sharing, and security among coastal cities, utilities, and other stakeholders in Mobile and Baldwin counties of Alabama

 - Effectively collect, store, and retrieve infrastructure data from multiple partners in the Alabama coastal community,

 - Train the first responders and county personnel on effective use of the GIS data.

-This project will develop a regional planning model and a digital infrastructure that will create and implement a geospatial information system for the coastal areas of Alabama, while at the same time providing real-world problem-solving experience for university faculty members and students.
+This project developed a digital infrastructure that created and implemented a geospatial information system for the coastal areas of Alabama, while at the same time providing real-world problem-solving experience for university faculty members and students.

 Based on the success of the project, the Geospatial Research and Applications Center (GRAC) was formed and approved by Auburn University in 2010.